 If you have a four-wheel drive vehicle, and we saw a few, you can drive down the beach and carve out your own little hideaway.
 As tempted as you might, don’t try this with anything less than four-wheel drive.
-This sand is pretty soft in lots of places.
+This sand is very soft in lots of places.

 Fort George Island State Park

 People have been evident on these islands for more than 5,000 years, and the island was named after a fort built in 1736 to defend the neighboring Georgia Colony.

 Today, park visitors enjoy hiking, biking, fishing, boating and Segway tours offered by the park concession, Kayak Amelia.
 These 1.25 to 2 hour tours depart from the historic Ribault Club and visit the Kingsley Plantation while traveling along 2 – 4 miles of maritime forest, abundant with plant and animal life.
 No experience necessary, but advance reservations are required so please call (904) 251-0016 for more information.